Why You Need an Intimate Communication Strategy In Your Outsourcing Relationship

 Building for a long-term outsourcing relationship demands the same discipline and fidelity as personal relationships.
 It also requires flexibility in resetting expectations about performance.
 Drinkwine observes: “You have to commit to spending time to talk about what’s right, what isn’t right, and what to do about it.
 Call frequently or send an email.
 As things surface, that’s when you talk about them.
 Don’t save stuff and wonder what it really means.”

 - Create an integrated environment, which involves relationship building on a personal and corporate level.

-- If communication is focused on each other's weaknesses instead of how to get the job done, it will become a troubled relationship.
+- If a communication strategy is focused on each other’s weaknesses instead of how to get the job done, it will become a troubled relationship.

 - Discover cultural and personal characteristics as early as possible.